Tosiapenas/SSC0533-Requirements-Engineering/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The file 'DCU-Sistema-No-Realtor' is a UML diagram that exemplifies all the system and how he works at all
+The file 'UML.pdf' is a UML diagram that exemplifies all the system and how he works at all

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------